Why is this Important?

 Recycle

 Wastes segregated by type can be returned to the production process of each particular type of waste.
+Integration of recycling programs helps to reduce the waste sent to landfill, supporting our goal to minimize environmental impact

-From January 2022 - January 2023
+From January 2023 – January 2024

-Total January 2022 - January 2023
+Total January 2023 – January 2024

 Kg